Frequently Asked Questions

 Yes.
 Please check the funding opportunities page.

-Application deadlines are between 3 - 6 months prior to the commencement of the overseas semester.
+It is never too early to stat planning for your exchange.
+Applications for each exchange semester open approximately 6-8 months, and close 4-5 months prior to commencement of the overseas semester.
 To prepare a strong application, you should give yourself at least 3 months prior to the deadline to research your program.
+Check out the upcoming application deadlines on our How to Apply Page.

 Students must be in at least the second year of their degree before they apply to go on exchange.

 The exchange program is an undergraduate program, however, you may be eligible to study on exchange as a post-graduate student.
-Please contact the Study Abroad and Exchange Manager for more information.
+Please contact UC Study Abroad for more information.

 The universities listed on the UC website as Student Exchange partners have a reciprocal agreement with UC, to ensure that tuition fees are waived at your host uni.
 Universities not affiliated with the UC exchange program will not be interested in taking UC students under the tuition waiver as it comes as a cost to them.

 You may well be able to participate in a Study Abroad semester.
 A Study Abroad semester will involve you paying fees directly to the host university and taking a leave of absence from your studies at UC.
-Contact Study Abroad and Exchange for more details.
+Contact UC Study Abroad for more details.

 We request that you don’t contact any of the overseas universities.
 Much like UC, your host university will be dealing with a large number of incoming and outgoing exchange students, and they receive hundreds of emails a week from students requesting information.
 Answers to many of the questions you’ll need to ask about the universities can be found with a bit of thorough searching on their websites.
 Information about your application will be sent to us here so we will keep you up to date.
+If you still can not find the information you are looking for after a thorough web search, please Contact UC Study Abroad.
 We will be able to let you know when and if it is suitable to contact your host uni.

 Many exchange universities provide dormitory accommodation on campus, however, where there is a high demand for this accommodation; you can expect to live in share housing with other students.

-If you choose a program that instructs in a foreign language, you will be expected to have a strong level of fluency to be able to cope otherwise your grades may suffer, however most universities around the world are increasingly offering more and more classes in English.
+If you choose a program that is taught in a foreign language, you will be expected to have a strong level of fluency to be able to cope, otherwise your grades may suffer.
+However most universities around the world are increasingly offering more and more classes in English.

 Work rights for international students vary from country to country.
 In the USA and Canada, you can work for a limited number of hours on campus only.
 In other countries you can work part-time off-campus.
 In some others, you will not be allowed to work at all.
 Click here for more information on different Embassies.